muir/drbd-lxd/README.md

 !!!
-AS OF Feb 3, 2020: IN-PROGRESS-DOCUEMENT, NOT YET READY !!!
+AS OF Jan 4, 2021: NEARING COMPLETION, PROBABLY WORKS !!!

 # HA setup with LXD + DRBD with real static IP addresses for the containers

 This is a recipe for a two-node shared-nothing high-availablity container server with static IPs.
 The containers will look like real hosts.
 Anything you run in the containers becomes highly available without any customization.
 This does not include a load balancer: the availablity is achieved with failover rather than redundancy.